 The Greek word for “eagerly wait” occurs seven times in the New Testament for Christ’s return (Romans 8:19, 23, 25; 1 Corinthians 1:7; Galatians 5:5; Philippians 3:20; Hebrews 9:28).
 We “eagerly” wait because it is worth waiting for.
 That is why we anxiously anticipate it.
 When we possess it, we enter into its blessedness.
 We have not arrived yet.
 Jesus saved our soul, but He will save our body in the future day.
 Until then, save your Anacin!

 “Not only that, but we also who have the firstfruits of the Spirit, even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body” (Romans 8:23).

 for the hope of righteousness

 God put His righteousness into us, gave us imputed righteousness at the point of our salvation.
 One day we will have another righteousness, a perfect, consummated righteousness when Christ comes to glorify us (Romans 8:18-21).
 That is our hoped-for righteousness, the object of our hope.
-In that day God will totally sanctify us to sin no more.
-Grace-oriented believers do look for perfection, not perfection in time but in eternity.
+On that day, God will totally sanctify us to sin no more.
+Grace-oriented believers do look for perfection, not perfection in time but eternity.